-How Do You Get Your Disabled Parking Permit in California?
+How To Obtain a Disabled Parking Permit in California

 If you are trying to obtain a disabled parking permit in the state of California there are many qualifications and rules that you need to be aware of.
 The following guide will be a useful tool to assist you in this process of getting a permit.

 Make Sure You Qualify

 To obtain a disabled person placard in the state of California there are qualifications.
 These include:

 - Lost use of one or more lower extremities or both hands

 - Having a disease that substantially impairs or interferes with mobility

 - Being severely disabled and unable to move without an assistive device

 If you have an impairment based on any of the conditions above you may qualify for a permit.
 Conditions must be accompanied by a medical certificate.